EclecticGriffin/notsciibot/README.md

 cart without it falling over for an extended period of time.

-This didn't actually even require any machine learning, as we can create a simple single layer network and randomly intialze the weight matrix until a solution was found.
-Given that the weight matrix contained only 16 elements, this was easily done and a solution could be found within seconds, often taking fewer than 2000 initializations.
+This didn't actually even require any machine learning, as we can create a simple single layer network and randomly initialize the weight matrix until a solution was found.
+Given that the weight matrix contained only 4 elements, this was easily done and a solution could be found within seconds, often taking fewer than 2000 initializations to obtain a perfect score.

 ![Randomly Initialized Cartpole](assets/brutepole.gif)